This atmospheric former farm is the perfect place to stay when hiking in Jotunheimen or on a Sognefjellet road trip.

 A great value choice

-From what I could tell these prices are fixed throughout the season – given its location the hotel is only open from late Spring to early Autumn – so it's a great value option for anyone visiting Jotunheimen or Sognefjellet.
+From what I could tell these prices are fixed throughout the season.
+Given its location, the hotel is only open from late Spring to early Autumn.
+If you're visiting Jotunheimen or driving along Sognegjellet, this is a great value accommodation option.

 Editor's note: The author paid in full for accommodation and dinner.
 Hotel management and staff were not made aware of the review.